 - The title tag should be written in the same language as the page content.

-Bonus tip: The title tag is suitable for serving as description of the text that shows up at the favourites in a browser.
+Bonus tip: The title tag is suitable for serving as a description of the text that shows up at the favourites in a browser.
 When people save your page to their favourites, your page title will be used as the title of the favourite too.
 A descriptive title tag will help.

 Start writing your winning title tags today